Dental fear: Cause

+Research utilising process drama with children aged 7-10 has identified four overarching concepts; fear of the unknown, unpleasant sensory experience, society’s portrayal of dentists and learnt negative associations with going to the dentist.

+Conditioning

-Conditioning is defined as the process by which a person learns through personal experience that an event or stimulus will result in a detrimental outcome, e.g. "if I visit the dentist, it is going to be sore".
+Conditioning is defined as the process by which a person learns through personal experience that an event or stimulus will result in a detrimental outcome, e.g. "if I visit the dentist, it is going to be sore."
 As, expected dental fear is associated with previous traumatic experiences, especially their first one.
 It is believed to be the most commonly used pathway for patients to develop dental fear and anxiety.